 - A. The Board of Aldermen may, from time to time, change this Chapter by amendment, addition or repeal, but only in the manner provided in Chapter 40A, section 5 of the General Laws as of the time in effect.
-Under the provisions of Chapter 40A, section 5 of the General Laws, the committee on land use of the board is hereby designated a committee for the purpose of holding public hearings on the matter of repealing or modifying provisions of this Chapter in the absence of a contrary order by the board. - B. Any person making application to the Board of Aldermen for a change in this Chapter shall pay to the City Clerk at the time of filing such application fee prescribed by section 17-3 of the Revised Ordinances, as amended.
+Under the provisions of Chapter 40A, section 5 of the General Laws, the committee on land use of the board is hereby designated a committee for the purpose of holding public hearings on the matter of repealing or modifying provisions of this Chapter in the absence of a contrary order by the board. - B. Any person making application to the Board of Aldermen for a change in this Chapter pursuant to subsection (a) of this section shall pay to the City Clerk at the time of filing such application fee prescribed by section 17-3 of the Revised Ordinances, as amended.